 Other information presented on a grading plan includes “spot elevations” that indicate the relationship to mean sea level – critical in some areas.
 Here again, existing and proposed values are typically represented with “x,” indicating existing values, and “+” for the proposed position.

-Grading plans also provide valuable information that about trees, property lines, proposed and existing drainage lines, or other mechanisms.
+Grading plans also provide valuable information about trees, property lines, proposed and existing drainage lines, or other mechanisms.
 Additional information critical to the grading process is included, such as current underground utilities that need to be considered in grading activity.

 Illustrations of Site Grading Plan Examples